ncatlab/nlab-content/pages/3/8/4/0/483/content.md

        id="path3164" />
   </g>
 </svg>
 In other words, a circle with direction determined by the anticlockwise sense.
-Again it is easy to see that there are certain paths that respect the direction, 'directed paths' whilst others do not.
+Again, it is easy to see that there are certain paths that respect the direction while others do not.

-So far there exists a well-developed theory for a notion of _directed spaces_ $X$ where 1-dimensional paths given by maps $[0,1] \to X$ from the [[interval]] into the space are equipped with a direction.
+So far, there exists a well-developed theory for a notion of _directed spaces_ $X$ where 1-dimensional paths given by maps $[0,1] \to X$ from the [[interval]] into the space are equipped with a direction.
 See in particular the book by [[Marco Grandis]] on [[Directed Algebraic Topology]] listed below.
 Another suggested notion for modelling directed spaces is that of _[framed spaces](#framed_spaces)_, which is tailored towards certain higher categorical applications.

 Note that a directed space is like a generalised space; not every directed space need be a space in the traditional sense, in accordance with the [[red herring principle]].
 As an instance of this, note that [[Marco Grandis]] in his book [[Directed Algebraic Topology]] handles the directed homotopy of small categories, and of cubical complexes, since this is useful for comparison an interpretation of directed homotopy 'invariants'.